What You Need to Get a Driver’s License

 • Get parental consent: If you’re under 18, your state may require you to get parental consent before getting your learner’s permit.

-If you need to replace a lost or stolen license, you’ll need to make a trip to your department of motor vehicles (DMV) or the local agency that issues licenses.
-You’ll have to bring proof of identity – such as a birth certificate or social security card – as well as proof of residency.
-However, after that, it’s just a matter of filling out a form and paying a fee.
-Depending on where you live, they may print you out a new license on the spot or issue you a temporary license while you wait for your new one to come in the mail.
+If you need to replace a lost or stolen license, you’ll typically start online or visit your department of motor vehicles (DMV) or the local agency that issues licenses.
+You’ll have to provide proof of identity (such as a birth certificate or Social Security card) and proof of residency.
+After that, it’s usually a matter of completing a form and paying a fee.
+Depending on where you live, they may print a new card on the spot or issue a temporary paper/virtual license while your replacement arrives by mail.

 If you fail your written test, don’t worry.
-Most states let you take a couple of tries before you’re required to start the process all over again.
-However, you may have to go through a waiting period before you can try again and you’ll likely have to pay the fee each time.
-It’s best to get a sense of your state’s requirements before you take the test so you know what to expect.
+Most states let you try again after a short waiting period, though you’ll likely pay the fee each time.
+It’s best to review your state’s rules and study its driver manual in advance.
+Many states also offer secure online knowledge testing options (for example, California and New York).
 Most states have practice tests available online to help you prepare.
 Driving-tests.org offers free, state-specific tests that can help get you ready for the real thing.

 If you fail your vision test, you will be given a form to be filled out by a medical professional.
 It’s likely you’ll need a prescription for glasses.
 Once the form is completed and your vision is corrected with glasses or contact lenses, you can return to the issuing center to retake your test.

 Driving without a license is a crime across the United States, but the consequences vary by state.
-If you have a valid license and have simply forgotten it, the crime is often a misdemeanor that can be pleaded down, but may involve a fine.
-If you drive without a valid license, however, that can be an arrestable offense.
+If you have a valid license and have simply forgotten it, the offense is often a lesser misdemeanor or infraction with a fine (e.g., Texas requires you to carry and display your license on demand).
+If you drive without a valid license—or on a suspended/revoked license—penalties are significantly harsher and can include arrest and jail.
+Examples: New York’s unlicensed operator law and aggravated unlicensed operation statutes (VTL §509; VTL §511), Texas’s carry/display requirement (Transp.
+Code §521.025), and California’s license‑required law (Veh.
+Code §12500).

 You can practice for your written test by studying the driver’s manual provided by your issuing center and taking practice tests online.
 Driving-tests.org offers free, state-specific tests that can help get you ready for the real thing.